 The School's annual budget is adopted for the entire operations at the combined governmental level and may be amended by the Board.
-The budget presented for the year ended June 30, 2016 has been amended according to Board procedures.
+The budget presented for the year ended June 30, 2021 has been amended according to Board procedures.
 During the fiscal year, expenditures were controlled at the fund level.

-Although budgets are adopted for the entire operation, budgetary comparisons have been presented for the general, and special revenue funds for which a legally adopted budget exists.
+Although budgets are adopted for the entire operation, budgetary comparisons have been presented for the general and special revenue funds for which a legally adopted budget exists.

 Budgets are presented on the modified accrual basis of accounting.
-During the fiscal year, expenditures were controlled at the object level (e.g., salaries and purchased services).
+During the fiscal year, expenditures were controlled at the object level (e.g., capital outlay, salaries and purchased services).

-DAVID D. SHARFF, C.P.A. - DECEASED STEVEN C. WITTMER, C.P.A. - RETIRED JOSEPH M. KURTZ, C.P.A. - RETIRED MICHAEL L. JACKSON, C.P.A.
-LUIS E. DIAZ, C.P.A.
-MARTIN ROSEN, C.P.A.
+DAVID D. SHARFF, C.P.A. - DECEASED STEVEN C. WITTMER, C.P.A. - DECEASED JOSEPH M. KURTZ, C.P.A. - RETIRED MICHAEL L. JACKSON, C.P.A. - RETIRED MARTIN ROSEN, C.P.A. - RETIRED LUIS E. DIAZ, C.P.A.

 JOSEPH M. JACKSON, C.P.A.

+AMY K. BEENKEN, C.P.A.

+LAURA S. FEINBERG, C.P.A.